Mear Peak climbing

 • Altitude chamber (PAC) or oxygen

-• Porter to carry Your Bags ( Optional)
+• Porter to carry Your Bags for solo hiker

 • Lunch and evening meals in Kathmandu (and also in the case of early return from the mountain than the scheduled itinerary)